okarimanoski/Minesweeper-C/README.md

 the corresponding error message has been output and the game should continue as if the failing command has never been entered.

-*Note: For the sake of simplicity, we will not test cases where multiple errors occur at once.*